piroinno/stock-data-api/README.md

 # Stack

 - FastAPI: Serves EoD data if given a ticker symbol
-  - stock-data-api code repo and buile workflows:  https://github.com/piroinno/stock-data-api
+  - stock-data-api code repo and build workflows:  https://github.com/piroinno/stock-data-api
-- Data ingestion microservices: Written in Python, get data from a privider on daily schedule.
+- Data ingestion microservices: Written in Python, get data from a provider on a daily schedule.
 The python controller creates batch jobs on an azure queue.
-The python worker services pickup essages from the queue, downloads the data into blob as defined in the message oayload.
+The python worker services pickup messages from the queue, downloads the data into blob as defined in the message payload.
   - stock-data-ingestor code repo and build workflows: https://github.com/piroinno/stock-data-ingestor
 - AKS: the API and microservices are hosted on a secure AKS server within a hub and spoke vnet network
-- Flagsmith: This is a feature control tool which I used to disbale the historical analysis endpoint in the API in a given environment.
+- Flagsmith: This is a feature control tool which I use to disbale the historical analysis endpoint in the API in a given environment.
 Feature flags are great at preventing unintended feature breakout into enviromrnts like production.

 ## Storage